Kripke-Joyal forcing for type theory and uniform fibrations: Small maps and subobjects

 But now there is no reason why these maps should be equal.
-What we can say is that their supports agree, because they classify the same subobject of $X$, and therefore
+What we can say is that their supports agree, because they are the characteristic maps of the same subobject of $X$, and therefore

 Bearing this lesson in mind, we have the following relationship between the operations on propositions $\sigma\co X\to\Omega$ and on types $\alpha\co X\to\UV$, stated in terms of equations between maps into $\iprop$.
 This is one variant of the usual propositions-as-types translation (see \ref{prop:prop-as-types-isos} below for another).